docksal/docksal/docs/behat.md

 In-browser emulator is used in this case.
 It works with real browsers, taking full control of them and using them as zombies for its testing needs.
 This way, you’ll have a standard, fully-configured, real browser, which you will be able to control.
 CSS styling, JS and AJAX execution - all supported out of the box.

-The esiest way to enable selenium support is to use preconfigured selenium docker images.
+The easiest way to enable selenium support is to use pre-configured selenium docker images.
-Please update docker-compose.yml file in you project folder.
+Please update docker-compose.yml file in your project folder.
 Example:
 ```yml
 # selenium2 node
 # Uncomment the service definition section below and the link in the web service above to start using selenium2 driver for Behat tests requiring JS support.